FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Discussion

 \subsection{The Angular Momentum of Tempest's Polar Ring}

 Tempest's polar ring, while misaligned, is still a coherently rotating component of the system.
 Therefore, for it to precess towards the disk plane, a significant amount of torque is required.
 At $t=8.5$ Gyr ($z\sim0.5$), the polar ring has an average rotational velocity of 175 km s$^{-1}$ and a radius of $\sim$15 kpc.
-In order for this ring to rotate the 20\textdegree\ towards the disk plane between $t=7$ Gyr and $t=10$ Gyr, an average specific torque of 600 kpc km s$^{-1}$ Gyr$^{-1}$ is required.
+For this ring to rotate the 20\textdegree\ towards the disk plane between $t=7$ Gyr and $t=10$ Gyr, an average specific torque of 600 kpc km s$^{-1}$ Gyr$^{-1}$ is required.
 The orbiting subhalo seen in Fig.~\ref{fig:tempest_time_plots} has a peak mass of $6\times10^{9}$ \msun\ and distances ranging from $\sim10-100$ kpc, meaning that depending on orientation, it can exert a specific torque of up to 400-4000 kpc km s$^{-1}$ Gyr$^{-1}$.
+At this time, the gravitational torque from an exponential disk fit to the gaseous surface density on a polar ring at an inclination of $\sim40$\textdegree, would be on the order of $\sim$100 kpc km s$^{-1}$ Gyr$^{-1}$.
 The overall torque on the polar ring in this case is likely a combination of gravitational torques from this subhalo and the combined gravitational torques from the aligned disk plane and dark matter halo.
+As mentioned previously, the stellar profiles in FOGGIE are overly concentrated, and therefore will not significantly torque this polar ring.
+For a similar stellar mass, a stellar disk with a scale radius of 1-5 kpc would produce a torque between $\sim$100-450 kpc km s$^{-1}$ Gyr$^{-1}$, which would result in a more rapid precession of the polar ring.

 Once the polar ring begins transitioning to a warp and aligning with the inner disk, larger torques are required (Fig.~\ref{fig:tempest_ring_evolution}).
 Given that the subhalo has lost a significant amount of mass following its initial fly-by, this must be due to secular interactions with the disk, with hydrodynamical torques likely playing a significant role.